+[Regulation 4 amended in Gazette 30 Jun 2008 p.
+3130.]

 5. Examples and notes in these regulations

 (1) An example of the operation of a provision in these regulations forms part of these regulations but is not to be taken to be exhaustive and, if the example is inconsistent with the provision, the provision prevails.